Transportation to SLO CAL

 You’ve chosen San Luis Obispo County as your destination, now let us help you get here.
 Traveling by bus, plane, car or train is made simple with our easy directions.
 Whether you’re coming from Los Angeles, San Francisco, Central Valley, out of state or out of the country, we’ve got you covered.

-By plane - The San Luis Obispo County Regional Airport hosts two regional carriers, U.S. Airways and United Express, offering direct service to Los Angeles, San Francisco, Phoenix, Seattle and Denver in addition to hundreds of connecting destinations in the U.S. and abroad.
+By plane - The San Luis Obispo County Regional Airport offers direct service to Los Angeles, San Francisco, Phoenix, Seattle and Denver in addition to hundreds of connecting destinations in the U.S. and abroad.
 Taxis, rental cars and Ride-On Transportation shuttles are available at the airport.

 By train - Amtrak’s Coast Starlight and Pacific Surfliner trains make daily stops at the City of San Luis Obispo Amtrak station, located near downtown.
 From there, board a SLO RTA bus or arrange for a Ride-On Transportation shuttle.
 Amtrak also has services that stop at the Grover Beach and Paso Robles stations.